If there’s one lesson I’ve learned after almost two years of traveling in an RV, it’s shit happens.

 Setting up camp in Eunice, Louisiana during Mardi Gras season, I opened the main driver’s side slide, hearing an awful metal clanking sound.
-I thought the slide hit a power pole, but in fact one of the metal rods under the slide had broken From the fascia.
+I thought the slide hit a power pole, but in fact one of the metal rods under the slide had broken away from the fascia.
 I looked at my traveling companion and said, “I think I need a welder.”
 The following morning, Gabe at RV Rebuild Specialist came out to take a look, confirming, “You need a welder.
 I’ll get you one.
 There’s a bunch of guys at the RV camp next door who work on the oil rigs who are waiting to go out again.
 Hang tight.”

 In a half hour, at 9:30 a.m., there was a knock at the door.
 Standing before me was a tall man in his 40’s who didn’t say much, who was drinking a beer for breakfast.
 To his right stood a much shorter and skinnier man, in his 60’s, wearing a sideways painter’s hat, jeans and a T-shirt.
 He was dirty all over.
 When he spoke he sounded as if he had undergone a tracheotomy, but his doctor was all out of voice boxes.
 Before this encounter I would not have believed that speaking with both a gravelly voice and at a whisper was possible.